rsksmart/bridge-state-data-parser/README.md

 ## Eslint and Prettier

-To run the eslint check, run:
+To run the eslint and prettier check, run:

-> npm run eslint
+> npm run lint

 This will check and show if the code complies with our standard.

-To get eslint help you make the required changes, you can run:
+To get eslint and prettier help you make the required changes, you can run:

-> npx eslint . --fix

-or

-> npm run eslintFix
+> npm run lint:fix

 This command will try to fix the errors, leaving the once it cannot fix to the developer to solve manually.

-To run the prettier check, fun:

-> npm run prettier

-This will check and show if the code complies with our standard.

-To get prettier help you make the required changes, you can run:

-> npx prettier --write .

-or

-> npm run prettierFix

-This command will format the code accordingly.

-If you need to run both prettier and eslint checks, run:

-> npm run formatCheck

-If you need to run both prettier and eslint fixes, run:

-> npm run formatFix

 ## Git Pre-commit

 When making a commit, pre-commit will run these commands:

 > npm run test
-> npm run eslint
-> npm run prettier
+> npm run lint

 This way, we have a way to make sure that our code complies with our standard before making a commit.